robderon/WebApplicationArchitectures/Workshop6.md

 ### 2. Using fetch to load external files, Promises

-Wether  Vanilla JS or React, interfaces usually make use of Fetch() to load external files from your browser.
+Wether  Vanilla JS or React, interfaces usually make use of Fetch() to load external files from a distant server (Json from REST API, Images, etc..).
 Fetch is asynchronous, and uses Promises. **You must understand the principle of Promises to become a proficient Javascript Web Developer.**

 **Must Read:**